 - The applicable Penal Code consolidates men's hegemony over women's lives.
-The Penal Code no. (16) for 1960 applicable in the West Bank, sets a precondition in prosecuting incest that submitting the complaint is done by up to the fourth degree relative or son-in- law of one of perpetrators.
+The Penal Code no. (16) for 1960 applicable in the West Bank, sets a precondition in prosecuting incest that submitting the complaint is done by up to the fourth degree relative or son-in-law of one of perpetrators.
 The problem is that this law considers both parties to the crime (the male and the female) guilty, invoking the aspect of mutual consent, and that the female consented to sexual intercourse.
 The Law has overlooked the nature of power and control relations within the family, practiced by the female's caretakers.
-The State Report did not indicate the injustice in the applicable Penal Code, and only mentioned the draft law, which the state of Palestine has not adopted yet. - The small budget allocated by the Ministry of Social Development for safe homes to protect abused women, which puts at risk the lives of women threatened with death.
+The State Report did not indicate the injustice in the applicable Penal Code, and only mentioned the draft law, which the State of Palestine has not adopted yet. - The small budget allocated by the Ministry of Social Development for safe homes to protect abused women, which puts at risk the lives of women threatened with death.
 UN Women-Palestine's reports on the evaluation of safe homes indicated the inability of the Ministry of Social Development to provide basic services to abused women in protection homes.
-Hence, providing basic services and empowering abused women is dependent on the availability of funding, which puts safe homes at the risk of being unsustainable as centres that provide adequate services to women53. - None of the ministries directly involved in eliminating violence against women, such as the ministries of Women Affairs, Social Development, Education, Health, Justice and the Interior, have established a training and rehabilitation program for their staff on dealing with cases of violence.
-Training is rather dependent on non-governmental organizations' programs and funding, and if these are not available, no training, follow up or accountability for performance is carried out by relevant institutions54.
+Hence, providing basic services and empowering abused women is dependent on the availability of funding, which puts safe homes at the risk of being unsustainable as centres that provide adequate services to women. - None of the ministries directly involved in eliminating violence against women, such as the ministries of Women Affairs, Social Development, Education, Health, Justice and the Interior, have established a training and rehabilitation program for their staff on dealing with cases of violence.
+Training is rather dependent on non-governmental organizations' programs and funding, and if these are not available, no training, follow up or accountability for performance is carried out by relevant institutions.

 - Support and increase the numbers of safe homes for abused women, improve the quality of the services offered to abused women and developing the capabilities of their staff. - Approve the draft Penal Code and the draft Law on Family Protection from Violence which were prepared with the participation of governmental and non-governmental women and legal organizations, and which guarantee protecting women from violence.
-Specify the measures the state of Palestine will take to adopt criminal legislations based on equality and non-discrimination, including the Law on Family Protection from Violence. - Conduct regular and periodic statistical surveys to identify the situation of discrimination against women, and violence against women and girls and women with disabilities.
+Specify the measures the State of Palestine will take to adopt criminal legislations based on equality and non-discrimination, including the Law on Family Protection from Violence.